Jim Marggraff

 Lewis James “Jim” Marggraff (born June 4, 1958) is an American entrepreneur and inventor.
-He is known as the inventor of the LeapPad and is the founder and CEO of Kibeam Learning.
+He is the inventor of the LeapPad and the founder and CEO of Kibeam Learning.

 Education

 Marggraff spent his college years at the Massachusetts Institute of Technology (MIT).
 While at MIT, Marggraff earned bachelor's and master's degrees in electrical engineering and computer science.

 Business career

 Marggraff’s first company, StrataCom, was sold to Cisco for $4.5 billion in 1996.
 With his second company, Explore Technologies, Marggraff and his team invented the Odyssey Atlasphere, an interactive globe.
 Explore Technologies was sold to LeapFrog Enterprises in 1998 and Marggraff went to work for the company.
 While at LeapFrog, Marggraff invented the LeapPad Learning System.
 He also founded Livescribe, which invented the smart pen, and Eyefluence, an eye-tracking technology company that made AR and VR applications.
 Eyefluence was acquired by Google in 2016.

 In 2011, Marggraff was named Entrepreneur of the Year for Technology in Northern California by Ernst & Young.

-Marggraff currently serves as the CEO of Kibeam, a company that creates educational and communicational products for children.
+Marggraff is the CEO of Kibeam, a company that creates educational and communicational products for children.